 NDEGE WETU series.
 I hope that it has opened your eyes to the incredible richness and diversity of Kenya’s birds and inspired you to support the conservation of this great heritage in whatever way you can.
 If this series has done that for even just one Kenyan, I consider it a success.

 contact me or comment below if you have any comments/thoughts/questions/suggestions about this series, birds in general or bird watching in Kenya.
 There’s a lot more about birds and other wildlife coming up on the ShotsByShema blog so stay tuned!

 Instagram and Facebook to keep up to date with what’s new. 😉

 Useful resources to learn more about the eagles and other birds of Kenya:

 Birds of Kenya and Northern Tanzania – Dale Zimmerman, Donald Turner and David Pearson.
-1999 The Birds of East Africa: Kenya, Tanzania, Uganda, Rwanda and Burundi – Terry Stevenson and John Fanshawe.
+1999 The Birds of East Africa: Kenya, Tanzania, Uganda, Rwanda, Burundi.
+Second Edition – Terry Stevenson and John Fanshawe.
 2002 Kenya: A Natural History – Stephen Spawls and Glenn Mathews.
-2012 A Bird Atlas of Kenya – Adrian Lewis and Derek Pomeroy.
-1989 African Raptors – Bill Clark and Rob Davies.
+2012 African Raptors – Bill Clark and Rob Davies.
 2018

 To get notified of future posts, enter your email address below: